 That said, Walden’s influence has been enormous – and like the Bible, has been subject to a number of wildly different and conflict interpretations.
 Thoreau’s love of nature has been an influence on generations of nature writers, and has been acknowledged as an inspiration for ecologists and nature conservationists.
 His condemnation of slavery and support of the Underground Railroad made him one of the heroes of the pre-Civil War abolitionist movement.
 His disregard for the authority of a corrupt government, both here and in his polemic Civil Disobedience, has inspired political dissenters from Ghandi and Martin Luther King to Extinction Rebellion.
 Like his contemporary Walt Whitman, Thoreau found a new wave of popularity in 1960s counter-culture, who thrilled to his vision of a Godless universe in which Nature is king and capitalism is evil.
 He’s regularly referenced by American writers and artists: the films of Terrence Malick, in particular, owe a huge debt to Thoreau, creating a gorgeous visual equivalent to his rhapsodising about nature.
 But it’s not just the liberal lefties who love Thoreau.
 As Updike notes, Walden has also been embraced by an assortment of libertarians, Log Cabin Republicans and far-right cranks, who approve of his criticism of government, the idealisation of self-reliance and his apparent contempt for charity and philanthropy.

 Alas, Thoreau isn’t always able to follow his own advice.
 Many of his judgments and exhortations are particularly difficult to stomach, particularly for a 21st century audience, since they are shored up by his status as a wealthy, educated white man.
 His unawareness of his own privilege stings particularly in his description of an Irish immigrant who came to America to “get tea, and coffee, and meat every day“.
-Thoreau pities the man, arguing that he should not make himself a slave to commerce but should instead concentrate on the development of his soul.
-As a man of means, Thoreau can choose to go without these things and play at being a hermit in the woods; a privilege not afforded to the Irishman, who is truly poor and has a family to support.
+Thoreau pities the man, arguing that he should concentrate on the development of his soul and not make himself a slave to commerce.
+As a man of means, Thoreau can choose to go without these things and play at being a hermit in the woods – a privilege not afforded to the Irishman, who is poor and has a family to support.

-As with many a Pale Male, his philosophy only seems to extend to white men.
-In that sense, the Walden quotation in Dead Poet’s Society is very well chosen – the 1950s schoolboys in that story have the same privileged background as Thoreau, and so could imagine “going to the woods” in a way that a group of girls or children of colour in the same era couldn’t do.
+As with many a Pale Male, Thoreau’s philosophy only seems to extend to white men.
+In that sense, the Walden quotation in Dead Poet’s Society is very well chosen – the schoolboys in that story have the same privileged background as Thoreau, and so could imagine “going to the woods” in a way that a group of girls or children of colour in the same era couldn’t do.
 Kathryn Schulz rightly takes aim at Thoreau for barely mentioning women and for apparently holding them in contempt.
-The only woman of any consequence in Walden is an unnamed “lady” unnamed, who offers him a doormat for his cottage.
+The only woman of any consequence in Walden is an unnamed “lady”, who offers him a doormat for his cottage.
 In response, Thoreau says “but as I had no room to spare within the house, nor time to spare within or without to shake it, I declined it, preferring to wipe my feet on the sod before my door.
 It is best to avoid the beginnings of evil.”
 It’s tempting to give Thoreau the benefit of the doubt here, and assume that he’s joking.
-(His tone is often quite ironic and acerbic, making me wonder if the world has gotten things wrong by reading him so literally).
 But it’s also hard to ignore the allusions here to the Biblical story of Eve, the woman who tempts Adam with forbidden fruit, leading to their banishment from Eden.
-Thoreau, by his own account, practiced a strict celibacy in which there was no room, figuratively or metaphorically, for women to exist, making Walden a very problematic read in a post-feminist age.
-I’d go further than this and suggest that Thoreau was a closeted gay man, in love with a macho ideal of frontier-era masculinity (the text leaps to life when he describes the young Canadian farmer) and living a life of austere isolationism as a kind of displacement activity for his repressed desires.
-It certainly provides a different spin on lines like “[I] am ready enough to fasten myself like a bloodsucker for the time to any full-blooded man that comes my way“.
+Thoreau, by his own account, practiced a strict celibacy in which there was no room, figuratively or metaphorically, for women to exist, making Walden a problematic read in a post-feminist age.
+I’d go further than this and suggest that Thoreau was a closeted gay man, in love with a macho ideal of frontier-era masculinity and living a life of austere isolationism as a kind of displacement activity for his repressed desires.
+The text springs to life when he describes the young Canadian farmer, and it’s tempting to put a homoerotic spin on lines like: “[I] am ready enough to fasten myself like a bloodsucker for the time to any full-blooded man that comes my way“.